ncatlab/nlab-content/pages/9430.md

 ## Software

 One can compute intervals for homological features algorithmically over field coefficients and software packages are available for this purpose.
 See for instance [Perseus](http://www.sas.upenn.edu/~vnanda/perseus).
+The principal algorithm is based on bringing the filtered complex to its **canonical form** by upper-triangular matrices from ([Barannikov1994, §2.1] (https://www.researchgate.net/profile/Serguei_Barannikov/publication/267672645_The_Framed_Morse_complex_and_its_invariants/links/5970e947458515fa8de6e724/The-Framed-Morse-complex-and-its-invariants.pdf))

 ## References